williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 > The Okta API currently doesn't support entity tags for conditional updates.
 It is only safe to fetch the most recent profile with [Get Assigned User for Application](#get-assigned-user-for-application), apply your profile update, then `POST` back the updated profile as long as you are the **only** user updating a user's application profile.

+{% beta %}

+Currently, while the profile image feature is in beta, when inspecting the schema, image properties are the `Object` datatype, containing an `extendedType` field with the value `Image`.
+When a user's app profile is retrieved via the API, however, the value will be a URL (represented as a String).
+Some caveats apply:

+1) Image properties are described differently in the schema than how the data actually comes back.
+The precise way this is signaled may change; however, the discrepancy is deliberate.
+An image property is similar to a URL (in that the value is the same type), but is not a URL property.
+Special handling rules apply (described below).

+2) During beta, the URL returned is a placeholder URL, resolving to a placeholder image.
+By GA, the URL returned will resolve to the image (that is, a logged in user can click it and retrieve the image).

+**Updating image property values via Users API**

+Okta does not support uploading images via the Apps API.
+As such, all operations in this API that update properties on a user work in a slightly different way when applied to image properties:

+1)  When performing a full update, if the property is not passed, it is unset (if set).
+The same applies if a partial update explicitly sets it to null.

+2)  When "updating" the value, it must be set to the value returned by a GET on that user (resulting in no change).
+Any other value will not validate.

+{% endbeta %}

 ~~~json
 {
   "errorCode": "E0000075",